dermotduffy/frigate-hass-card/docs/usage/casting.md

 # Casting

-This card aids to cast a camera stream to a Chromecast device.
+This card allows casting a camera stream to a Chromecast device.
 You can enable the cast button with:

 ```yaml
 type: custom:frigate-card